‘Superbe’, ‘magnifique’ and Monsieur Jones is ‘vraiment charismatique!’ - click here to read more

-Founder conductor Grenville Jones is aiming for the highest standards of music and presentation, the photograph below was taken at the end of April 2006 and shows the increasing numbers who were then enjoying singing in the Choir.
-Numbers continue to increase and there are now over 90 singers as the Choir works through a busy 2010 programme, singing to full houses acr0ss the UK, and a host of concert invitations.
+Founder conductor Grenville Jones always aims for the highest standards of music and presentation.
+The photograph below was taken at the end of April 2006 and shows the increasing numbers who were then enjoying singing in the Choir.
+Numbers continue to increase and there are now over 90 singers as the Choir works through a busy 2013 programme, singing to full houses across the UK, and a host of concert invitations.

 In only a short time, the City of Bath Male Choir has come a long way.
 It's first concert was held in the Guildhall, Bath back in November 2006, what a night that was.
 The Choir then appeared on stage at the 2007 Bath SHOWCASE charity concert (organised by Grenville Jones, our conductor) in front of an audience of 1500 people with guest appearances from jazz singers Clare Teal and Jamie Cullum.

 In July 2007 the Choir performed with Aled Jones who was knocked out by the fresh sound of England’s newest Male Choir!
 A memorable trip to Germany took place in 2007 and the second packed annual concert at the Guildhall early in November.
 The Mayor of Bath is Patron of the Choir and the Choir sang at the official Mayor-Making ceremony in March 2007 – see picture above.